-The winery is located in the municipality of Cantenac in the area Margaux
+The estate is located in the municipality of Cantenac Margaux

 in the Médoc

-belongs.
+heard.
 In the Bordeaux Classification

 in 1855 the estate received third place (Troisième Cru Classé).
 The vineyards cover 16 hectares and are planted with Cabernet Sauvignon (67%), Merlot (20%), Cabernet Franc (7%) and Petit Verdot (6%).
 The extremely long-lasting, decades-storable red wine matures in 75% new barriques for 12 to 24 months.
 The second wine is called "Jacques Boyd" in homage to the founder.